johced/mongodb-login-todo/README.md

 All set to try it out!
 Enjoy :-)

-*If you edit ejs files with my vs code/prettier settings you have to create .prettierignore and set \*.ejs in order for it to work (adds end tags where they shouldn't be otherwise)*
+*If you edit ejs files with my VS code/prettier settings you have to create .prettierignore and set \*.ejs in order for it to work (adds end tags where they shouldn't be otherwise)*